bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_16_Call_UserService.md

 The `isPremiumUser` check should be executed before a new `Advertisement` is created.
 So the next step is to introduce the check at the right place in the `AdvertisementController` class.
 Hint: Please hard-code the User `id` for now (use `"42"` as this user is a premium user) as we do not have a way to specify the information about the current user in the incoming request, yet.

-## Step 5: Test the advertisement microservice locally
+## Step 5: Test the Advertisement Microservice Locally

 In this step we want to test the creation of an advertisement via Postman, which should call the User service.